Anglesuniverse/angles-backup/replit.md

 ## Overview

-This is a sophisticated data processing system designed to automatically handle GPT assistant outputs and manage them in a Supabase database.
-The application intelligently processes various types of GPT-generated content, classifies them based on context and content analysis, validates the data, and stores it in appropriate database tables.
-The system supports conversations, memories/knowledge, and tasks, with automatic classification and routing capabilities.
+This is a sophisticated data processing system designed to automatically handle GPT assistant outputs and manage them in both Supabase and Notion databases.
+The application intelligently processes various types of GPT-generated content, with a specialized focus on architect decisions management.
+The system features unified sync operations that store decisions in both Supabase (PostgreSQL) and Notion simultaneously, providing redundancy and cross-platform accessibility.

+## Recent Changes

+**August 2025 - Architect Decisions System:**
+- Added complete Supabase integration with secure credential management
+- Implemented Notion API integration for collaborative decision storage
+- Created unified sync system supporting dual-platform storage
+- Built comprehensive testing suite for all integrations
+- Established `architect_decisions` table schema in Supabase
+- Successfully connected to user's "ShoppingFriend database" in Notion

 ## User Preferences